rm511130/Physna_Training/README.md

 ## Workshop Task 2<a name="WorkShop_2"></a>

-1. In preparation for this Workshop Task, a [Turbo Folder](https://delta.physna.com/app/search?folders=38) was created on your environment and a [Turbocharger.asm](https://delta.physna.com/app/models/9575acea-ee53-4ddf-b75f-d884a49b99b6?search=turbocharger) was uploaded to it.
+1. In preparation for this Workshop Task, a folder labeled as [Turbo](https://delta.physna.com/app/search?folders=38) was created on your environment and a [Turbocharger.asm](https://delta.physna.com/app/models/9575acea-ee53-4ddf-b75f-d884a49b99b6?search=turbocharger) 3D Assembly was uploaded to it.
 You will get a chance to create folders and upload files in a few moments, but first:

+   a. right-click on the [annotated main page diagram shown above](#Commented_Main_Page) link and open it in a new tab, then come back to this page to continue on to step (b).

-   a. please right-click on the [Turbo Folder](https://delta.physna.com/app/search?folders=38) link and open it in a new browser tab.
+   b. right-click on the [Turbo Folder](https://delta.physna.com/app/search?folders=38) link and open it in yeat another new browser tab, then come back to this page to continue with step (c).

-   b. now right-click and open yet another tab for the [annotated main page diagram shown above](#Commented_Main_Page).
+   c.
+You should now have at least 3 open Tabs on your browser window:

+       Tab 1 is this page with the instructions you are following,

+       Tab 2 is for quick access to the annotated main-page of Physna's UI, and

+       Tab 3 is for Physna's UI where you will run queries and look at results.

+   e.
+If you happen to be using multiple LCD monitors, go ahead and separate these three tabs so you can see them all at the same time.
+If you only have one LCD monitor, you can organize your tabs as follows:

-   c. look at box #1, the search bar, and enter "xx" then press the "return/enter" key to search.
+   d.
+Please look at Tab 3 box #1, now look for box #1, the search bar on Tab 2.
+Please type "xx" in the search bar then press the "return/enter" key to initiate a search.
+Any models with names that contain "xx" and any models with metadata that contains "xx" will be listed for you.
+Note that the query results are limited to the contents of the [Turbo Folder](https://delta.physna.com/app/search?folders=38).

+   d.

 ### 3b.
 Uploading Files